 Away from our homes forests and other sacred spaces are natural places to sit still and listen for a while, particularly in the morning before eating.
 Thirty minutes to an hour can easily pass in the quiet observation of both mind and nature.
 Space, clear light and silence are the holy trinity.

-It will be tempting to chase and catch the butterflies flitting around your mind but actually more productive to just watch as they come to land.
+It will be tempting to chase and catch the butterflies flitting around your mind but it’s actually more productive to just watch as they come to land.